 - Automobile – Rocker panels, roof rails, trim components, anti-intrusion beams.

-- HVAC – Heat exchangers, fan housings, ducting, venting systems.
+- CVC – Heat exchangers, fan housings, ducting, venting systems.

 - Agriculture – Building framing, drainage pipes, livestock equipment, greenhouse frames.